Whispers (Thomas Anders album)

-Whispers is the title of the second studio album by German singer Thomas Anders, released in 1991.
+Whispers is the second studio album by German singer Thomas Anders, released in 1991.
 It was produced by Paul Muggleton and Mike Paxman (Nick Kamen) and mixed by Stephen W Tayler.
 Some tracks for the album were provided by songwriters of Roxette (Per Gessle) and Jennifer Rush (Candy DeRouge).
 It features a remake of The Stylistics' classic "Can't Give You Anything (But My Love)".
 Backing vocals were provided by Judie Tzuke and Don Snow (ex-Squeeze).